 - If you’re touring a primarily outdoor venue, ask about a rain plan.
 Most venues have a plan B if Mother Nature decides to wash out your wedding day, and you’ll want to know, see, and be happy with the back-up option.
 You might find that you don’t like the alternate indoor space, which might be a deal breaker.

 - Does the venue provide an in-house caterer?
-Can you bring in a catering company of your choosing, or is there an exclusive catering list?
-If the venue is restrictive in terms of catering choices, make sure there are options that will fit within your budget.
+Can you bring in a catering company of your choosing, or is there an exclusive list of caterers?
+Many venues work with preferred vendors.
+If the venue is restrictive in terms of vendor choices, make sure there are options that will fit within your budget.

 - And speaking of catering, does the venue have kitchen and cooking facilities?